hashcube/ironsource/README.md

-# Game Closure DevKit Module: Supersonic / ironSource
+# Game Closure DevKit Module: Ironsource / ironSource

-This module allows you to display interstitial, video ads and offerwalls from the Supersonic mediation service.
+This module allows you to display interstitial, video ads and offerwalls from the Ironsource mediation service.

 Both iOS and Android targets are supported.